zhartman86/MathfinderBot/README.md

  - —`Set` Set an active character.

-   - `char-name` the name of the character to set.
+   - `char-name` The name of the character to set.

  - — `New` Create a new character.

-   - `char-name` the name of the character to create.
+   - `char-name` The name of the character to create.
+   - `game` (OPTIONAL)(EXPERIMENTAL) The selected game to use.
+The default is Pathfinder.
+Any other option is purely experimental.

  - —`List` This will list any created characters you have.

  - —`Export` (Experimental) This will export any active character into JSON format.

  - —`Delete` Any character name listed in char-name will be deleted.
 It will prompt you to confirm this deletion.
-   -`char-name` the name of the character to delete.
+   -`char-name` The name of the character to delete.
 This will pop-up a window to confirm your selection.

 `char-name`